Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Introduction

-The baryon acoustic oscillation (BAO) is recognized as the most promising and robust method for constraining dark energy.
-The BAO is a feature that appears on a characteristic scale ($\sim 100\himpc$) imprinted on the matter density field.
-The Hubble parameter and the angular diameter distance are constrained using BAO feature \citep{Eisenstein+2005}.
-Therefore dark energy models can be constrained from these quantities by the BAO observation.
-Recent observations of galaxy redshift surveys enable us to measure the BAO with various tracers such as luminous red galaxies \citep{GilMarin+:2020}, QSOs \citep{Ata+2018,Zarrouk+2020} or Lyman-$\alpha$ forest \citep{eBOSSLya:2020}, and have shown that the BAO scale is determined within a few per cent accuracy.
-Therefore, the required accuracy of the BAO scale determination in the next decade must be 1\% or better.
+\RAm{The BAO, which is a feature imprinted on the matter density field with a characteristic scale ($\sim 100\himpc$), is recognized as the most promising and robust method for constraining dark energy through the Hubble parameter and the angular diameter distance \citep{Eisenstein+2005}. } \RAm{Recent observations of galaxy redshift surveys enable us to measure the BAO with various tracers such as luminous red galaxies \citep{GilMarin+:2020}, quasi-stellar objects (QSOs) \citep{Ata+2018,Zarrouk+2020} or Lyman-$\alpha$ forest \citep{eBOSSLya:2020}, and have shown that the BAO scale is determined within a few per cent accuracy.} Therefore, the required accuracy of the BAO scale determination in the next decade must be 1\% or better.
 With the 21-cm line IM, we can extend these analyses to the higher redshifts, but at the same time, the accurate prediction of the BAO scale for 21-cm line IM is desired.